-Capital losses can be used to offset capital gains in that you may be able to use net capital losses to lower your taxable income.
+Capital losses can be used to offset capital gains by lowering your taxable income.
 The IRS explains:

-“If your capital losses exceed your capital gains, the amount of the excess loss that you can claim to lower your income is the lesser of $3,000 ($1,500 if married filing separately) or your total net loss shown on line 21 of Schedule D (Form 1040).
-Claim the loss on line 6 of your Form 1040 or Form 1040-SR.”
+“If your capital losses exceed your capital gains, the amount of the excess loss that you can claim to lower your income is the lesser of $3,000 ($1,500 if married filing separately) or your total net loss shown on line 16 of Schedule D (Form 1040), Capital Gains and Losses.
+Claim the loss on line 7 of your Form 1040 or Form 1040-SR.”

 If your net loss is greater than that, you may be able to carry over the excess loss to future tax returns.

 This is called “tax loss harvesting.”
 Ideally, you’ll prune investments that no longer fit in with your investment strategy, seem to have poor long-term prospects or that leave your portfolio improperly balanced.